-31. When all motor vehicle maintenance duty assignments are posted pursuant to Article 39.2.A.7, can Automotive Mechanics and Automotive Technicians compete with each other for positions, and can the Lead Automotive Technician (PS-09) and Lead Automotive Technician (PS-10) compete with each other for positions?
+32. When all motor vehicle maintenance duty assignments are posted pursuant to Article 39.2.A.7, can Automotive Mechanics and Automotive Technicians compete with each other for positions, and can the Lead Automotive Technician (PS-09) and Lead Automotive Technician (PS-10) compete with each other for positions?

 Response: Article 39.2.A.8 provides that employees bidding pursuant to Article 39.2.A.6&7 may bid only on those duty assignments that have the same position designation.
-Therefore, Automotive Mechanics can only bid on Automotive Mechanic duty assignments, Automotive Technicians can only bid Automotive Technician duty assignments, Lead Automotive Technician (PS-09) can only bid on Lead Automotive Technician (PS-09) duty assignments and Lead Automotive Technician (PS-10) can only bid on Lead Automotive Technician (PS-10) duty assignments.
+Therefore, Automotive Mechanics can only bid on Automotive Mechanic duty assignments, Automotive Technicians can only bid Automotive Technician duty assignments, Lead Automotive Technician (PS-09) can only bid on Lead Automotive Technician (PS-09) duty assignments and Lead Automotive Technician (PS-10) duty assignments.

-32. Is the two-hour change in starting time identified in Article 39.2.A.4 cumulative?
+33. Is the two-hour change in starting time identified in Article 39.2.A.4 cumulative?